KonkerLabs/examples-nodemcu/temperature-sensor/README.md

  You would use a protoboard or also sold components like:
    ![Temperature photo1](nodemcu1.jpg)
    ![Temperature photo2](nodemcu2.jpg)
+   * I just exchange the GND to other closest to the digital port =D

 3 - Open firmware.ino file in your ArduinoIDE
 4 - Click on Upload Button and open the Serial Monitor by pressing Tools->Serial Monitor